EbookFoundation/thoth-wiki/Thoth-User-Manual.md

 * Book Set

 ## work_status
-Work status is a drop-down menu:
+Work status is a controlled list in a drop-down menu:
 * Unspecified
 * Cancelled
 * Forthcoming